Willamette University Strategic Plan

 Cultivate an authentic engagement with place:

-- Develop and support cross-school, interdisciplinary partnerships with CLA, AGSM, and GSE to capitalize on synergies offered by the university environment, and explore co-curricular offerings, further joint degree programs, and joint appointments;
+- Develop and support cross-school, interdisciplinary partnerships with CLA and AGSM to capitalize on synergies offered by the university environment, and explore co-curricular offerings, further joint degree programs, and joint appointments;

 - Continue to focus on the scholarly productivity of the faculty by setting clear expectations and linking salary, summer research grants, research assistance, travel budgets, research leave, and teaching assignments, including reduced or increased teaching loads, to scholarly productivity;